IDMNYU/BlinkingBeeping/week8/ble.md

 ></script>
 ```

 [This p5 example](../code/ble-examples/sliderToLED/p5-sketch) will allow you to connect to a browser and change the brightness of the LED with a slider.
+If you changed the UUID of your device, it won't work until you change the source and update the service to your  UUID in [the p5 sketch](https://github.com/IDMNYU/BlinkingBeeping/tree/master/code/ble-examples/sliderToLED/p5-sketch).